-All accepted applicants must submit the following before they can be enrolled.
+All accepted applicants must submit the following before they can be enrolled:

-1. Health Records

-A completed Student Health Data Form must be submitted.
-U.S. and other international students must also provide proof of medical insurance while studying in Canada.
+- 1. Health Records - A completed Student Health Data Form must be submitted.
+American and other international students are required to purchase medical insurance provided through the college.

 2. Financial Aid Application